 Take Home #3: Tips to Manage ADHD in Kenya

 Tips for Clinicians/OCcupational Therapists

 The clinician has an integral role in assessing and later diagnosing ADHD.
 They have the privilege of interacting with the client (child with ADHD) and his/her family during the assessment and intervention period.
-Here below are a few tips to the clinician.
+Here below are a few tips for the clinician.

-- After the assessment and diagnosis, ask the client, parent and or other caregivers about their view on the problem and its solution, and then jointly develop a treatment plan.
+- After the assessment and diagnosis, ask the client, parent, and/or other caregivers about their view on the problem and its solution, and then jointly develop a treatment plan.

 - Introduce informative self-help materials.